top of page

 Learning how to work with my nervous system.

-Learning how to stay present in discomfort.
+Learning how to stay present without collapse.

 Learning how to interrupt automatic reactions.